Sea Rod Inn

 - Bekijk op kaart

 The Sea Rod Inn is located in Doohoma, County Mayo.
 The inn carries a famous tradition of warmth and friendliness.
-Now completely remodelled, The Sea Rod Inn is Fáilte Ireland approved.
+The Sea Rod Inn is Fáilte Ireland approved.

-The nine magnificent bedrooms are all ensuite with central heating and TV.
-Tea- and coffee-making facilities are available in the separate sitting room, exclusive to guests, with panoramic views of Achill Island and the Atlantic Ocean.
-The Sea Rod Inn provides full Irish Breakfast, evening meals, afternoon teas and/or packed lunches on request.
+Situated on the Wild Atlantic Way, the Sea Rod Inn has nine bedrooms that are all ensuite with central heating and TV.
+Tea- and coffee-making facilities are available in the separate guest sitting room with panoramic views of Achill Island and the Atlantic Ocean.
+The Sea Rod Inn provides full Irish Breakfast, evening meals, afternoon teas, and/or packed lunches on request.

-Doohoma has also stoney beaches where children can pick shellfish such as winkles, mussels and limpets in safety.
+Doohoma has some stony beaches where children can pick shellfish such as winkles, mussels, and limpets in safety.
 Oyster beds are also being cultivated which should provide a great attraction for the gourmet.

-For those interested in walking, cycling or just sightseeing there is a ring road some 12 miles long, right round by the coast of the Doohoma Peninsula which is almost three miles square, with easy access to coves and shores throughout the whole length.
-The colours of mountain, sea and sky, so beloved to the artist Paul Henry, vary from hour to hour and the sunrises and sunsets are breathtaking in their beauty.
+For those interested in walking, cycling, or sightseeing, there is a ring road some 12 miles long around by the coast of the Doohoma Peninsula (which is almost three miles square), with easy access to coves and shores throughout the whole length.
+The colours of mountain, sea and sky, so beloved to the artist Paul Henry, vary from hour to hour, and the sunrises and sunsets are breathtaking in their beauty.